 Regular exercise means exercising at least 3-4 times per week for 20-30, minutes.
 It doesn’t matter what type of exercise you do, as long as you get your body moving.
 Walking, running, cycling, swimming, and yoga are all great options.
 Body movement stimulates the muscles and nerves of the digestive system, which helps promote regular elimination.

 Listen to Your Natural Urges for Elimination

-Although it is easy to suppress the natural urge for elimination, don’t ignore your bodies signals.
+Although it’s easy to suppress the natural urge for elimination, don’t ignore your bodies signals.
 This includes intentional suppression or indirect suppression due to habits, stress, or lack of attention.
 When you feel the urge to eliminate, take a moment and do it.
-Consistently suppressing your bodies natural urge for elimination causes the hardening of stools and a build up of fecal matter.
+Consistently suppressing your bodies natural urge for elimination causes the hardening of stools and a build-up of fecal matter.
 The excess fecal matter causes pressure to build up and distend the rectal wall causing the rectal muscles to lose their tone, decreasing the rectal reflex, which is what informs us that we need to defecate.
 When we no longer get the urge to defecate, we need to push and strain to pass stool.

 Squat When You Poop

 Sitting in a squatted position during elimination is better for bowel health than sitting on the toilet.
 Squatting relaxes the puborectalis muscle and puts the angle of the rectum at a more conducive angle for elimination, permitting a smoother and quicker bowel movement.
 Squatting also compresses the colon and releases the natural kink between the sigmoid colon and the rectum.
 This kink is there to maintain continence, but when we squat, the kink is released, so the passage of stool becomes easier.
 Squatting also supports the function of the ileocecal valve, a sphincter which is located between the small and large intestine.
 When this value is not working properly, feces back up in the small intestine, causing constipation.